ldtteam/MinecoloniesWiki/pages/src/source/systems/worker.md

 ## Tool/Sword Levels

-The type of tools/swords workers can use depends on the level of a worker's work hut.
+The type of tools/swords workers can use depends on the level of a worker's work hut.<br>
-Note that each enchantment level counts as 1 enchantment.
+Note that each enchantment level counts as 1 enchantment.<br>
 For example, Unbreaking II counts as 2 enchantments, Efficiency V counts as 5 enchantments, and a tool with both Unbreaking II and Efficiency I counts as having 3 enchantments.

 | Work Hut Level | Max Tool/Sword Level                                                                                                                     |